All Episodes

 I am still in my prime.

-So I'm I'm just happy to hear that.
+So I'm just happy to hear that.

-You know, if we're gonna talk about age, I feel like I've got, you know, at least another 10 years left.
+You know, if we're going to talk about age, I feel like I've got, you know, at least another 10 years left that I am acceptable to folks like Don Lemon.

 Congratulations.